viraj-khatavkar/cakephp-integrated/readme.md

 composer require viraj/cakephp-integrated --dev
 ```

 You'll also need to set a baseUrl for your application.
 By default, it is set to "http://localhost", however, you'll likely need to change this.
-Do so by either adding a $baseUrl to your test class:
+Do so by adding a `$baseUrl` to your test class:

 ```php
 protected $baseUrl = 'http://your-dev-url';